msainsburydale/NeuralEstimators.jl/docs/src/workflow/examples.md

 When using CNNs with `NeuralEstimators`, each data set must be stored as a multi-dimensional array.
 The penultimate dimension stores the so-called "channels" (this dimension is singleton for univariate processes, two for bivariate processes, etc.), while the final dimension stores independent replicates.
 For example, to store $50$ independent replicates of a bivariate spatial process measured over a $10\times15$ grid, one would construct an array of dimension $10\times15\times2\times50$.

- For illustration, here we develop a neural Bayes estimator for the spatial Gaussian process model with exponential covariance function and unknown range parameter $\theta$.
+ For illustration, here we develop a neural Bayes estimator for the (univariate) spatial Gaussian process model with exponential covariance function and unknown range parameter $\theta > 0$.
 The spatial domain is taken to be the unit square, and we adopt the prior $\theta \sim U(0.05, 0.5)$.

  Simulation from Gaussian processes typically involves the computation of an expensive intermediate object, namely, the Cholesky factor of a covariance matrix.
 Storing intermediate objects can enable the fast simulation of new data sets when the parameters are held fixed.
 Hence, in this example, we define a custom type `Parameters` subtyping [`ParameterConfigurations`](@ref) for storing the matrix of parameters and the corresponding Cholesky factors: